kriasoft/graphql-starter-kit/README.md

 yarn docker-db-seed             # Seeds database with test data (see /seeds folder)
 ```

-In order to open a shell from inside the running "api" container, run the following:
+In order to open a shell from inside the running "api" container, run:

 ```bash
 docker-compose exec api /bin/sh